NickZettel/ToDo/README.md

 Backend Developer: Xuemin Z

 The project is a web app which allows a user to create an account, sign in, and view/add/delete/modify tasks.
-The app gives reminders when a user logs in if a date is coming up.
 The app was made using Flask.
 The frontend uses Bootstrap.